Carlos Ghosn's defense calls Nissan investigation flawed

 “It was initiated and carried out for the specific, predetermined purpose of taking down Carlos Ghosn to prevent him from further integrating Nissan and Renault, which threatened the independence of Nissan, one of Japan’s iconic, flagship companies.”

-Ghosn, who led the Japanese automaker for two decades, has repeatedly asserted his innocence and said Nissan Motor Co. wanted to block a fuller merger with French alliance partner Renault.
+Nissan Motor Co. on Tuesday said it would continue to pursue legal action against Ghosn despite his flight to Lebanon and reiterated its allegations that Ghosn engaged in serious misconduct while leading the Nissan-Renault-Mitsubishi alliance.

-What appears new in the latest statement is the assertion that Nissan never questioned Ghosn directly about the allegations, and how Nissan has not targeted others at the company, such as Hiroto Saikawa, Ghosn’s successor.
+The statement from the French consultants said Nissan in its internal investigation never questioned Ghosn directly about the allegations and asserted Nissan has not targeted others at the company, such as Hiroto Saikawa, Ghosn’s successor.

 Saikawa resigned last year after allegations related to dubious income surfaced against him.
 He has not been charged.